themacaulaybusinessclub/themacaulaybusinessclub.github.io/_posts/2020-12-01-sample-post-2.md

 ---
-title: "Sample Post 2 "
+title: Sample Blog Post Title
-author: "creator "
+author: Blog Author
 layout: post
 post-image: /assets/images/logo.png
-description: n/a
+description: This is an example description.
 ---
-this is an example
+This is an example of a blog post.
+Interesting information belongs here.